Bacon2D/Bacon2D/README.md

 * Customizable background for TiledScene object (used to override the Tiled image layer)
 * More efficient spritesheet handling
 * Easier to use sprite classes
+* Added EntityManager class for managing all entities in a game

 ## 5. Bug fixes